tom-james-watson/Emote/README.md

 Launch the emoji picker with the configurable keyboard shortcut `Ctrl+Alt+E` and select one or more emojis to have them be automatically pasted into your currently focussed app.

-Note - Emote is currently only compatible with X11.
+Note - Emote under Wayland requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/tom-james-watson/Emote/master/images/screenshot.png">